c19witness/uk-covid19-inquiry/2023-10-31_module-2/1_Mr_Lee_Cain.rst

 **Mr Lee Cain**: I think it was something that was frequently raised, I think, you know, particularly by many female members of Number 10 who, I think -- it really sort of shone a light, because within -- within Covid what tends to happen is there was a small core room, often in the Cabinet Room, where the individuals would be round the table.

-Now, in non-Covid times there would be a lot more people in that room so it would sort of mask some of these issues.
+Now, in non-Covid times there would be a lot more people in that room so it would sort of :outline:`mask` some of these issues.
 During Covid, the sort of secondary cast, if you will, would be outside watching on a Zoom, and what became very clear is it was predominantly women in the building who were outside watching on a Zoom and predominantly white, middle-aged men around the table.

 **Mr Weatherby KC**: Yes.